 Charge and Polarity

-An ion is an atom or molecule that has an outright charge, due to an imbalance between the number of protons and electrons.
+An ion is an atom or molecule that has an outright charge due to an imbalance between the number of protons and electrons.
 Polarity is an uneven distribution of charge across a molecule, with some partially positive and negative regions.
-Charged and polarized molecules dissolve in water, whereas uncharged molecules dissolve in lipids.
+Charged and polarized molecules dissolve in water while uncharged molecules dissolve in lipids.
 The lipid tails in the cell membrane prevent charged and polarized molecules from diffusing through the cell membrane.
 However, some cells actively maintain an electric potential on either side of the cell membrane that can attract or repel ions and polarized molecules.

-Some molecules are small enough to slip past the lipid tails, even if the molecules are polarized.
-For example, water is polarized, but small enough to freely diffuse across the cell membrane.
+Some polarized molecules are small enough to slip past the lipid tails.
+For example, water is a polarized molecule, but its small size allows it to freely diffuse across the cell membrane.
 This is also true of carbon dioxide, the byproduct of cellular metabolism.
 Oxygen molecules have no polarity and are also small enough to easily diffuse into the cell.
 Sugar molecules, which contain five or more carbon atoms, are both polar and too large to diffuse through the cell membrane and must travel through transmembrane proteins.